A-Tcha/SNCF/README.md

 Notes:
-The project is still ongoing
+The project is still ongoing.
+The finalzed version of the script and Tableau dashoard will be published as soon as possible.